“Do what you do so well that they will want to see it again and bring their friends.” – Walt Disney

 Not to confuse the two: customer retention is a measure of how many customers come back to make repeated purchases (even just one) from your brand, while customer loyalty measures your customer’s affinity and preference for your brand.

-But a successful customer retention strategy can nudge customers from simply being repeat buyers to being brand loyalists.
+But a successful customer retention strategy can nudge customers from simply being repeat customers to being brand loyalists.
 If nothing else, a customer retention strategy will at least boost your chances of increasing brand loyalty!
 Better than simply hoping for a small measure of loyalty, isn’t it?

 5. Keeping Your Team Lean